On the symplectic cohomology of log Calabi-Yau surfaces: Log Calabi--Yau surfaces

 When $Y$ and $Y'$ are the same, the condition that both $\Omega$ and $\Omega'$ have the same divisor of poles implies that $f$ has no zeros or poles, and hence is constant.

+If $Y$ and $Y'$ are distinct, then since any birational map factors into blow-ups, it suffices to prove the lemma when $p: Y \dashrightarrow Y'$ is a blow up of $Y'$.
+The exceptional locus is necessarily contained in $D$, and by Lemma \ref{lem:divisor-topology}, the exceptional curves of $p$ must map to nodes of $D'$.

-If $Y$ and $Y'$ are distinct, we make use of another characterization of $\Omega$, namely that it has nonzero residue at any node of $D$.
-This residue is integral of $\Omega$ a small torus linking the node.
-Since $\Omega$ is a closed form on $U$ (being a holomorphic top form), we can integrate over any homologous torus, and since the boundary divisor is a cycle of rational curves, the tori at each of the nodes are homologous to each other.
-If we were to multiply $\Omega$ by a rational function $f$ that vanishes along a component of $D$, then by integrating over a small torus centered on that component we find that the residue of $f\Omega$ would vanish.
+Now we make use of another property of $\Omega$, namely that it has nonzero residue at any node of $D$.
+This residue is the integral of $\Omega$ on a small torus linking the node.
+Indeed, picking local analytic coordinates $(z_1,z_2)$ such that the node takes the form $\{z_1z_2 = 0\}$, the condition that $\Omega$ has simple poles along $D$ is equivalent to the condition that its lowest order term is proportional to $dz_1\wedge dz_2/z_1z_2$.

+Since $\Omega$ is a closed form on $U$ (being a holomorphic top form), we must obtain the same residue by integrating over any homologous torus, and since the boundary divisor is a cycle of rational curves, the tori at each of the nodes are homologous to each other.
+Furthermore, since $p: Y \dashrightarrow Y'$ is a blowup at some nodes of $D'$, the homology classes of the linking tori in $Y$ and $Y'$ correspond under $p|_U$.

-Returning to the forms $\Omega$ and $p^*\Omega'$, we see that both have a nonzero residue, as this residue may be computed inside $U$, the locus on which the birational map $p$ is an isomorphism.
-Thus the ratio $f$ is constant. \end{proof}
+The form $\Omega'$ on $Y'$ also has a nonzero residue at any linking torus of $D'$.
+Since this residue is given by an integral inside $U$, the same must be true of $p^*\Omega'$ on $Y$.

+Suppose now that the ratio $f$ is not constant.
+Then $f$ must have zeros somewhere in $Y$.
+Since it is non-vanishing in $U$, we conclude that it vanishes along some component $D_1$ of $D$.
+But then writing $p^*\Omega' = f\Omega$, we see that the zero of $f$ cancels the pole of $\Omega$ on $D_1$, implying that $p^*\Omega'$ would have zero residue at any node of $D$ involving $D_1$, which is a contradiction. \end{proof}